microsoft/finops-toolkit/docs-mslearn/toolkit/powershell/hubs/Get-FinOpsHub.md

 ---
 title: Get-FinOpsHub command
-description: Gets details about a FinOps hub instance.
+description: Get details about a FinOps hub instance using the Get-FinOpsHub command in the FinOpsToolkit module.
 author: bandersmsft
 ms.author: banders
-ms.date: 10/17/2024
+ms.date: 11/01/2024
-ms.topic: concept-article
+ms.topic: reference
 ms.service: finops
 ms.reviewer: micflan
 #customer intent: As a FinOps user, I want to understand how to use the what Get-FinOpsHub command in the FinOpsToolkit module.